I may have been the victim of fraud or identity theft. How can I put a fraud alert on my credit report?

 Members of the military (such as members of the Marines, Army, Navy, Air Force, and Coast Guard) have an additional option available to them – active duty alerts, which give servicemembers protection while they are on active duty.
 Active duty alerts last for 12 months.

-When you place an active duty alert on your credit report, creditors must take reasonable steps to form a reasonable belief that they know the identity of the person making the request before opening an account or issuing an additional card or increasing the credit limit on an existing account.
+When you place an active duty alert on your credit report, creditors must take reasonable steps to make sure the person making the request is actually you before opening an account, issuing an additional card, or increasing the credit limit on your existing account.
 Your name also will be removed for two years from the nationwide credit reporting companies’ pre-screening lists for credit offers and insurance.

 You can also place a "freeze" on your credit report.
-A security freeze means that new creditors cannot access your credit report.
-Because most businesses will not open credit accounts without checking your credit report, a freeze can deter identity thieves from opening new accounts in your name.
-Be mindful that a freeze does not prevent identity thieves taking over existing accounts.
+A security freeze means that new creditors can’t access your credit report.
+Because most businesses will not open credit accounts without checking your credit report, a freeze can stop identity thieves from opening new accounts in your name.
+Be mindful that a freeze doesn’t prevent identity thieves from taking over existing accounts.
 Each state has its own rules about credit freezes and how much you pay for them.
-Learn more about security freezes.